 It may seem a little odd that one of the key foundations of business over the last 30 years has been the humble spreadsheet.
-Yet it is hard to find a key financial decision that has not been based on calculations made in this ubiquitous software tool.
-If you rely heavily on spreadsheets within your business, we have some tips to improve your financial modelling and to reduce errors.
+It’s remarkable how pivotal this software has become in shaping countless financial decisions.
+Assessing ROI, often at the heart of these decisions, frequently relies on calculations within this ubiquitous tool.
+If you rely heavily on spreadsheets within your business, we have some tips to improve your financial modelling and reduce errors.

 As our financial modelling horror stories e-book shows, nightmares lurk amongst the innocent rows and columns of figures for those that don’t take care with how they process their figures.
 Research has shown that 88% of spreadsheets contain errors of some sort and approximately 50% of financial models in use operationally in large businesses have material defects.